 What You Need

-Using madder root, alkanet root, annatto seeds, peppermint, and spirulina you can get some nice coloration.
+Using madder root, alkanet root, annatto seeds, peppermint, and spirulina can result in a nice coloration.
 The madder root imparts a nice light peach shade.
 The alkanet gives you a wonderful burgundy red shade.
-The annatto seeds turn the wax a warm yellow shade and the spirulina imparts a nice warm green hue.
-The peppermint gave a very light green shade.
+The annatto seeds turn the wax a warm yellow shade.
+The spirulina imparts a nice warm green hue, while peppermint gives candles a very light green shade.

-Other herbs like comfrey, rose hips, and lavender do not infuse much color at all.
-Although, the rose hips gave the slightest of an orange tint.
+Other herbs, including comfrey, rose hips, and lavender, do not infuse as much color into the wax.
+Although, the rose hips will give it a slight orange tint.
 With more herb in the filter and more infusion time, you may get the colors to come out a little darker.

-Start by taking jelly jars and put them in a water bath in your crock pot.
+- Start by putting jelly jars in a water bath in the slow cooker.
 Fill each jar with about 6 ounces of soy container wax.

-Put a bit of the herb you want to infuse into a coffee filter and tie it with a twist tie.
-Here's how much you need: 1 teaspoon of peppermint, 1/2 teaspoon of madder root powder, 1/2 teaspoon of alkanet root powder, 1/2 teaspoon annatto seeds, and 1/2 teaspoon of spirulina powder.
+- Place the herb into a coffee filter—one for each jar—and tie it into a bundle using a twist tie.
+How much you need depends on the herb: 1 teaspoon of peppermint, 1/2 teaspoon of madder root powder, 1/2 teaspoon of alkanet root powder, 1/2 teaspoon annatto seeds, and 1/2 teaspoon of spirulina powder.

-Put the herb-filled coffee filters into the jars, turn the heat on low, and let them steep for about 24 hours.
-The wax stays about 130 to 140 degrees.
-Stir it every few hours to make sure that the infusion spreads throughout into the wax.
+- Put the herb-filled coffee filters into the jars, turn the heat on low, and let them steep for about 24 hours.
+The wax should stay around 130 F to 140 F. Stir it every few hours to make sure that the infusion spreads throughout the wax.

 Alternate DIY Methods

-If you want to tweak the DIY method to suit your own personal preferences, go for it.
-For example, if you do not have a crock pot, jars, or coffee filters then there are ways to adjust this method to make it work for you by using other cooking devices and other infusion methods.
+It's entirely possible to tweak this method to suit your own personal preferences and needs.
+For example, if you do not have a slow cooker, jars, or coffee filters, there are adjustments you can do to make it work.

-- Other cooking devices: You can use a Crock-Pot, Presto Pot, or Instant Pot for making these candles.
-A Presto Pot or Instapot is great since you can accurately adjust the temperature and keep it steady a long time.
-A crockpot on low stays at about 130 degrees.
+- Other cooking devices: As an alternative to a slow cooker, you can use a Presto Pot or Instant Pot to make these candles.
+Both are great options since you can accurately adjust the temperature and keep it steady for a long time.
+A crockpot on the low setting stays at about 130 degrees.

-- No jar method: Instead of using jars, you could do the same just putting the wax into the pot and setting it on low.
-Be sure to check the temperature so that it doesn't get too hot.
-You want it to steep at the lowest temperature you can keep the wax liquid.
+- No jar method: Instead of using jars, you could just put the wax into the pot and set it on low.
+It will make a large batch of melted and infused wax that can be poured into any mold or container.
+Be sure to check the temperature so it doesn't get too hot.
+You want it to steep at the lowest temperature possible that keeps the wax in liquid form.

 - Stovetop: While it is possible, do not use a regular pot directly on the stove.
-There's too much possibility of temperature irregularity.
+It's far more difficult to regulate the temperature properly.

 - Other infusion methods: If you do not want to use a coffee filter, you can also use cheesecloth or a small muslin bag.
 You want the color to infuse out, without too much of the plant material getting into the wax.
-With the really fine powders like alkanet and spirulina, it's not quite possible to prevent all of it from making its way to the wax.
-You may need to let some sediment settle out of the wax or strain it before you make your candles.
+With really fine powders like alkanet and spirulina, it's not quite possible to prevent all of it from making its way into the wax.
+You may need to let some sediment settle out of the wax or strain it before making your candles.

-- Time: Let it stew.
+- Time: It's important that you give the wax plenty of time to stew.
 Infuse for at least 24 hours, stirring every 4 to 6 hours.
 For deeper colors, you can let it go another 24 hours.
 Past that, you're not going to get much additional color.